gmreburn/create-react-webext/readme.md

 _([npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) comes with npm 5.2+ and higher, see [instructions for older npm versions](https://gist.github.com/gaearon/4064d3c23a77c74a3614c498a8bb1c5f))_

-Your web extension will open in a new web browser window.<br>
+Your browser extension will open in a new web browser window.<br>
 When you’re ready to deploy to production, create a package with `npm run build`.

 <p align='center'>